electron/libchromiumcontent/README.md

 # libchromiumcontent

-Automatically builds and provides prebuilt binaries of [Chromium Content module](http://www.chromium.org/developers/content-module) and all its dependencies (e.g., Blink, V8, etc.).
+Automatically builds and provides prebuilt binaries of the [Chromium Content module](http://www.chromium.org/developers/content-module) and all its dependencies (e.g., Blink, V8, etc.).